NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/implementation-tool.md

 <!-- Introductie -->

-{{< container_open icon="fa-solid fa-toolbox" title="Introduction - a solution for the AI Act and beyond " id="intro" >}}
+{{< container_open icon="fa-solid fa-toolbox" title="Introduction – a solution for the AI Act and beyond " id="intro" >}}

 Ensuring legal compliance when using algorithmic systems requires correct qualification of in-scope systems and correct risks categorization.
 AI AQT consists of dynamic questionnaires that help with:

-<span style="color:#005aa7; font-weight:600;">1 – Identification:</span> AI systems, solely automated decision-making and high-impact algorithms.
+- <span style="color:#005aa7; font-weight:600;">Identification:</span> AI systems, GDPR (profiling and solely automated decision-making) and high-impact algorithms.

+- <span style="color:#005aa7; font-weight:600;">Role and status:</span> Your role in relation to the AI system (provider, deployer etc.) and usage status of the system (in use or in development).

-<span style="color:#005aa7; font-weight:600;">2 – Risk classification:</span> Prohibited AI systems, high risk AI systems, additional transparency requirements and General Purpose AI (GPAI) models.
+- <span style="color:#005aa7; font-weight:600;">Risk category and obligations:</span> Prohibited and high risk AI systems, transparency requirements for certain AI systems, incl. relevant obligations depending on role and status.

-The tool is developed [open-source](/technical-tools/implementation-tool/#source-code) and can be used for free within your organization for AI governance.
-All outcomes of the questionnaires are shown in the [figure](/technical-tools/implementation-tool/#outcome) below.
+AI AQT is developed [open-source](/technical-tools/implementation-tool/#source-code) and can be used for free within your under the <a href="https://eupl.eu/1.2/en/" target="_blank">EUPL-1.2 license</a>.
+All outcomes of the tool are shown in the below [figure](/technical-tools/implementation-tool/#outcome).
 The flowcharts of the questionnaires can also be found [below](/technical-tools/implementation-tool/#flowchart-questionnaire-1).

 {{< container_close >}}

 <!-- Web app -->

-{{< iframe src="https://ai-documentation.s3.eu-central-1.amazonaws.com/index.html?lang=en" title="" id="tool" icon="" height="60vh" height_mobile="100vh" >}}
+{{< iframe src="https://ai-documentation.s3.eu-central-1.amazonaws.com/index.html?lang=en" title="" id="tool" icon="" height="75vh" height_mobile="100vh" >}}

 <!-- Promo bar -->